NajiLameh/Prodigy_WD_5_WeatherApp/README.md

 # Fifth Task in my one month internship at Prodigy InfoTech.

-This project is a responsive weather application that fetch data about the temperature, humidity and Wind Speed in many cities around the world using openWeatherMap API.
+This project is a responsive weather application that fetch data about the temperature, humidity and wind speed in many cities around the world using openWeatherMap API.

 ## How to Set Up and Run This Project